 Hello Everyone!
 So as you all probably know by now by mentioning it in previous posts, I am interning at a company know as Hello Social three times a week from 9am-5pm.
-On top of the I have two days of classes, both of which start at 9am as well.
-This means that I really only have my weekends to having the pleasure of snoozing my alarm and enjoying a good sleep in – which is usually 1-2 hours after my alarm goes off.
+On top of that, I have two days of classes, both of which start at 9am as well.
+This means that I really only have my weekends of having the pleasure of snoozing my alarm and enjoying a good sleep in – which is usually 1-2 hours after my alarm goes off.
 Having 9am starts 5 times a week is starting to get exhausting.
 Last week I started snoozing for an extra 10 minutes and I actually cannot believe what an impact those 10 minutes have had; basically a domino effect.
 Getting up 10 minutes later made me found myself debating whether I should still sit down and have a quick breakfast, or just head out immediately to get to uni/work on time.
 I ALWAYS choose breakfast.
-Choosing breakfast meant that I would miss the buses that I usually catch, and would have to wait an extra 10 minutes at the bus stop (and even sometimes that buses that do come 10 minutes later are packed that I end up waiting an extra 3-5 minutes for one that is not full).
+Choosing breakfast meant that I would miss the buses that I usually catch, and would have to wait an extra 10 minutes at the bus stop (and even sometimes the buses that do come 10 minutes later are packed that I end up waiting an extra 3-5 minutes for one that is not full).
 Extra waiting time last week meant that I was either 10 minutes late to class, or that I would have to race through the packed city and pedestrian crossings to get to work on time – practically two things I hate; being late and running.

 Sometimes I wish that my Mom was here with me.
 I miss the days where I would still be able to snooze a few extra minutes, get ready and come down to have a decadent breakfast ready for me, and the same goes for lunch and dinner.
 Now when I get up in the morning and get ready, I still have to prepare a simple breakfast (usually toast or cereal).
 I sound like such a princess, but I really do miss having everything ready, and fresh from the stove too!